-The Southeast Conservation Adaptation Strategy (SECAS) and Southeast Blueprint Blueprint build on years of investment by the U.S. Fish and Wildlife Service (USFWS) and partners to develop, refine, and apply conservation blueprints to advance on-the-ground conservation actions across the region.
+The Southeast Conservation Adaptation Strategy (SECAS) and Southeast Conservation Blueprint build on years of investment by the U.S. Fish and Wildlife Service (USFWS) and partners to develop, refine, and apply conservation blueprints to advance on-the-ground conservation actions across the region.
 These blueprints integrate the current condition of terrestrial, freshwater, marine, and cross-ecosystem indicators to prioritize the most important areas for natural and cultural resources.

 We are working with the USFWS and partners to create online applications that improve the ability for users to explore, understand, and apply the Southeast Conservation Blueprint as well as underlying conservation blueprints and landscape-level indicators within the region.
-Our primary deliverable will be the Southeast Conservation Blueprint Explorer to be released in 2021.

 While at the Conservation Biology Institute, I led the development of the South Atlantic Conservation Blueprint Simple Viewer (SA Simple Viewer).
 This application has been highly effective at engaging users around the South Atlantic Conservation Blueprint.